UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Background

 \section{Background}

-\begin{definition}[Structural causal model (SCM)~\citep{pearl2009causality}] \normalfont An SCM $S$ is a tuple of five elements: {$ S=(\mathbf{V}, \mathcal{N}, \mathcal{U}, \mathcal{F}, P(.) )$}.
+We assume that the observational data are generated by an underlying data-generating process which we formalize with a structural causal model. \begin{definition}[Structural causal model, SCM)~\citep{pearl2009causality}] \normalfont An SCM $S$ is a tuple of five elements: {$ S=(\mathbf{V}, \mathcal{N}, \mathcal{U}, \mathcal{F}, P(.) )$}.
 Here, each observed variable $V_i\in\mathbf{V}$ is realized as an evaluation of the function $f_i\in\mathcal{F}$ by taking as input a subset of the remaining observed variables $Pa_i\subset \mathbf{V}$, an exogenous noise variable $E_i\in \mathcal{N}$, and optionally an unobserved confounding variable $U_i\in\mathcal{U}$. $P(.)$ is a {product joint} over all unobserved $\mathcal{N}\cup\mathcal{U}$.
 An SCM containing unobserved confounders is called a \textbf{Non-Markovian causal model}.
 A \emph{causal graph}, $G$, representing the variables as nodes and structural functional relationships encoded in the SCM as edges, is called an Acyclic Directed Mixed Graph (ADMG) and denoted as $S \models G$.

 \end{definition}